prffraia/Machine_Learning/README.md

 ## Methods

 ### EDA

-We looked at the distributions of our features and the first thing we noticed was the unbalancness of the Customer City, Seller City, Customer State and Seller State.
+We looked at the distributions of our features and the first thing we noticed was that Customer City, Seller City, Customer State and Seller State had a very long tail.
 We needed to transform them into numeric values but the classical encodings were either wrong (LabelEncoder) or needed to much computational costs (OneHotEncoder).
-We decided to use the LeaveOneOutEncoder which encodes the categories based on its frequency.
+We decided to use the TargetEncoder which encodes the categories based on its frequency.
+Also other variables such as price, payment_value and fright_value had a long tail and the majority of the value were close to zero.
+We decided to dont apply any transformations since the results resulted very different.
-We transformed the order_status, payment_type, product_category_name_english columns with a classical label encoder.
+We then transformed the order_status, payment_type, product_category_name_english columns with a classical label encoder.
 To deal with the datetime object we used the timestamp method to transform them into numbers.
+The dataset had no null values, but had 83 duplicated that we removed.
+Only tyhe price and the payment_value had an hiugh correlation of 76% but we decided not to remove.

 ### Market Segmentation
 We created 3 features:
-- Recency: we found the most recent purchase date, we grouped by customer and evaluated the recency.
+- Recency: we found the most recent purchase date as the maximum of the purchase_date column.
+We then grouped by customer and found the most recenct purchase date and subtracted it from the maximum of the purchase_date column.
-- Frequency: we grouped by customer evalueted the frequency by checking the item per order of each customer
+- Frequency: We calculated the frequency of unique items per order for each customerby grouping the data by 'customer_unique_id' and then counting the number of unique values in the 'item_per_order' column for each group.
 - Monetary: we grouped by customer and evaluated the monetary by summing the payment values.

 ### Clustering